andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - `sender_id` and `receiver_id` must reference existing users
 - `sender_id` cannot equal `receiver_id`
 - `thread_id` generated deterministically from user IDs
+- `resource_id` optional - links message to a resource (for resource-specific conversations)
+- `booking_id` optional - links message to a booking (for booking-related messages)
 - `read` and `deleted` default to 0 (false)
 - Soft delete used (deleted flag, not hard delete)